germanivanov0719/germanivanov0719/README.md

 # About me

 Hi, I'm German, and I'm a high-school math student in Moscow, Russia.
-I love coding, and participating in programming contests.
+I love coding and participating in programming contests.

 ## Education :books: